When and How Often to Shock a Hot Tub

 When to shock hot tub

-Testng the hot tub water with a test strip
+Testing the hot tub water with a test strip

 When can you go in again after shocking?

-Always read the labels that are on the hot tub chemicals you buy.
+Always read the labels on the hot tub chemicals you buy.
 They will advise you how long it takes for the reaction to be complete and when it is safe to get back in.

 Read: How long to wait after shocking a hot tub